morsssss/benmorss.com/content/rock-theory/imagine-bruno.md

 _(E - BDF<span class="sharp">♯</span> over G, then E - DB over F<span class="sharp">♯</span>)_

-That reflects a more traditional viewpoint in which the E is a dissonance, an incomplete neighbor to the D. But, listening with pop ears, it’s pretty easy to also hear it this way:
+That reflects a more traditional viewpoint in which the E is a dissonance, an incomplete neighbor to the D or a passing tone.
+But, listening with pop ears, it’s pretty easy to also hear it this way:

 _(BDE over G etc)_